History of Brentford F.C.: Rebuilding and playoff failures (1993–1997)

 The 1993–94 season proved to be one of rebuilding for Brentford, back in the third-tier under new manager David Webb.
-Gillingham's Nicky Forster was added to the strikeforce in June 1994 and together with strike partner Robert Taylor, the goals of the 'FT Index' fired Brentford to the top of the Second Division midway through the 1994–95 season.
+Gillingham's Nicky Forster was added to the strike-force in June 1994 and together with strike partner Robert Taylor, the goals of the 'FT Index' fired Brentford to the top of the Second Division midway through the 1994–95 season.
 Through till late April 1995, Brentford vied with Birmingham City for the one automatic promotion place, before a 2–0 defeat in what proved to be the deciding match at St Andrew's ended the Bees' automatic promotion challenge.
 Brentford lost on penalties to the eventual promoted club Huddersfield Town in the 1995 Football League playoffs.

 A hangover ensued during the 1995–96 season, before everything came good again in 1996–97.
 Carl Asaba, previously a reserve team player bought from Dulwich Hamlet in August 1994, established himself as one of the top strikers in the Second Division, scoring 24 goals during the season.
 Brentford occupied top spot for much of the campaign until mid-March 1997, when three consecutive defeats put the Bees back into the second automatic promotion place.
 The strikeforce had been weakened by the £700,000 sale of Forster in January 1997 and four defeats in the final four games dropped Brentford back to 4th position and into the playoffs.
 In-form Bristol City were beaten over two legs in the semi-finals, before the season ended when the Bees were "exposed and outclassed" by Crewe Alexandra in the 1997 Second Division playoff Final at Wembley Stadium.